spiceminecraft/Nexo-Documentation/configuration/emoji.md

 # Emoji

+This tutorial will cover adding emojis to your server via the glyph method below.
+For more information on glyphs outside of the emoji context, see [Glyphs](../configuration/glyphs/README.md).

-## What is an glyph?
+## "What is a glyph?"

-A glyph is a textured unicode symbol.
-It can be used in any texts \(chat, item name, lore and more\).
-They can be used to do very, very powerful things \(custom inventories, extra bars\) but their simplest use is to be emoji.
+A glyph is a unicode symbol that has its texture swapped via Nexo config.
+It can be used in any texts \(chat, item name, lore, and more\).
+They can be used to do very powerful things \(custom inventories, UI\) but their simplest use is to be emoji.

-## How to add a Glyph?
+## Adding a Glyph

-You first need to create a png texture.
-For example the heart.png file contained in `default/chat`.
+You first need to create a png texture and place it in the corresponding Nexo folder.
+For example the heart.png file contained in `plugins/Nexo/default/chat`. <-- (wrong directory?)

 ![heart.png](../.gitbook/assets/heart%20%281%29.png)